 You may unsubscribe from our mailing list at any time.
 To understand how and why we process your data, please see our Privacy & Cookies Policy

-Petroleum pricing in Canada — Q1 2021 report
+Petroleum pricing in Canada — the Q2 report

-Canadian retail fuel prices climbed in the first quarter, pushed higher by rising crude prices and stronger refining...
+Kalibrate’s quarterly report reveals that Canadian retail fuel prices climbed as crude prices rose and refining...